hyperspy/hyperspy-website/news/SCANDEM2016.rst

    :date: 2016-03-18

 We are happy to announce a HyperSpy workshop at the SCANDEM2016 conference.
 The workshop will take place on the 7th of June 2016 in Trondheim, Norway.
-Only 20 places available.
-Registration to the conference is required.
+There area only 20 places available.
+Registration to the conference is required to register to the workshop.

 .. cut::